Oxford Town Hall: Site

+Replacement

+By the 1870s the building was widely acknowledged to be inadequate for its purposes.
+The post office moved out to a new purpose-built building across the street in 1880, and the grammar school closed in 1885.
+In 1889 Oxford was made a county borough and the decision was taken to replace the old town hall (and neighbouring properties) with a new set of buildings.
+In 1891, an architectural design competition was held for a new building on the same site.
+The local architect Henry Hare won with a Jacobethan design.
+The 1752 building was demolished in 1893 and the foundation stone for the new building was laid on 6 July that year.

+Hare's new building included a large public hall and new premises for Oxford's Court of Quarter Sessions, central public library and police station, as well as for the city council.
+At the time, the complex was referred to as the Municipal Buildings (while the term 'Town Hall' was used for the grand public hall to the rear).

+Opening

+The Prince of Wales opened the new building on 12 May 1897, about a month before the Diamond Jubilee of Queen Victoria.
 University of Oxford undergraduates were expected to mount a large demonstration for the opening, so a detachment of the Metropolitan Police Mounted Branch was deployed to reinforce the small Oxford City Police force.
 The Metropolitan officers were unused to Oxford undergraduates, and considered the boisterous crowd a danger.
 The officers attacked the crowd with batons, causing several serious injuries.
 The crowd reciprocated, unhorsing one officer and trampling him.
 A young law don, FE Smith, who had taken no part in the violence, saw police mishandling his college servant.
 Smith went to rescue his servant but was arrested.
 He became the first prisoner in one of the cells of the new police station in the new Town Hall.
 Smith was charged with obstructing police officers in the execution of their duty, but at his trial the young lawyer was found not guilty.